 Watch our video to learn more about mouth cancer and the personal stories of people affected by it, and how early action from their dentist saved their lives

 A mouth cancer check at your dental practice is quick and painless.
 You can take a look at what happens during a typical mouth cancer check in our video

-Denplan is the UK's leading dental payment plan provider.
+Simplyhealth Professionals is the specialist provider of Denplan, the UK's leading dental payment plan provider.
 We've been helping patients budget for their private dental care for nearly 30 years, and our member dentists now provide care to approximately 1.7 million patients.
 Our plans offer an easy way to spread the cost of your routine treatment into affordable monthly payments, reducing the worry of unexpected dental bills.